LufeMC/lumaa-spring-2025-swe/README.md

    PORT=YOUR_PORT

    ```
-   - Replace DB env variables with your PostgreSQL password.
+   - Replace DB env variables with your PostgreSQL information.
    - Replace `your_jwt_secret_key` with a secure secret key for JWT authentication.

 4. Start the backend server: